agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 2024-07-12r0
 ```

 This is still a lot of output, but when you run it on your own service, it will probably only be one or two lines.
-This is showing the ids of every revision of service configuration that has been uploaded for this API.
-Let's set `CONFIG_ID` to the most recent one.
+This is showing the ids of every revision of service configuration that has been uploaded for this service.
+Let's set `CONFIG_ID` to the first one, which is also the most recent.
 ```
 CONFIG_ID=$(q service-management list-service-configs $SERVICE | jq .[0].id -r)
 ```

 ### GetServiceConfig

-Now we can get a service configuration.
-We got a subset of it from the list call.
-A GET request will return everything, and if we set the `view` field to `FULL` in the [GetServiceConfigRequest](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/servicemanagement/v1/servicemanager.proto#L336) message, we can also get any source files that were uploaded when the configuration was created.
+**GetServiceConfig** gets an individual service configuration.
+We got a subset of the service config from the list call.
+This method will return everything, and if we set the `view` field to `FULL` in the [GetServiceConfigRequest](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/servicemanagement/v1/servicemanager.proto#L336) message, responses also include any source files that were uploaded when the configuration was created.
 We can do that with a command-line flag to `q`.

 ```
 $ q service-management get-service-config $SERVICE $CONFIG_ID --full | jq